 Metastatic brain tumors tend to develop gradually, although severe episodes can occur.
-No matter what, it’s important to tell your doctor immediately so he or she can evaluate you and treat you early.
+No matter what, it’s important to tell your doctor immediately so they can evaluate you and treat you early.

 For years, doctors believed that brain metastases were uniformly fatal.
 Treatment could only relieve symptoms.
 Today, they know that such tumors are treatable, thanks to technological and medical advances.
 The key is early detection.